Lyme: A Way of Life

 In this very personal presentation, Professor Wolfswinkel returns to the site of one of his passions: the battlefields of the Western Front in World War I. It all started so long ago: a casual question of one of his children about why there were so many cemeteries in Flanders.
 One thing led to another and before he realized what was happening, he found himself walking along and through the old trenches of France and Flanders, searching for the places where war poets like Wilfred Owen and Isaac Rosenberg had died.

 During his talk, put together with the help of one of his old students, Diederik van Vleuten, Rolf Wolfswinkel will talk about that war, show photographs, quote from war poems and tell personal anecdotes.
-What he will not do is answer the question, whether it has all been worth it: the millions of dead, the devastation, the suffering of the families left behind.
+It will be about forty years of visiting, walking, and teaching about the old trenches of the 1914-1918 Western Front.
+It will be about stories and anecdotes and ruminations.
+And it will be about poetry, war poetry.
+And a little bit about history.

 Join us on Sunday, March 30 from 2:00 to 4:00 pm at the Lyme Public Hall to hear this special talk.
 Refreshments provided.